mozilla/fxa/features/FxA-83-sign-in-confirmation-email/README.md

 However, the verification status is stored in the certificate as `fxa-tokenVerified`, alongside other `fxa-` properties.
-The Sync server can subsequently reject assertions where `fxa-tokenVerified` is `false`.
+The token server will reject assertions where `fxa-tokenVerified` is `false`.

-### What happens when an unverified client requests `/account/keys`?

-If the keyFetchToken is unverified, the request will fail with errno 102.

 ### How does this affect users on legacy clients?